ksommerdorf/FinalProject/README.md

 ## Technology to be Used

-        -Database: PostgresSQL and connect with SQLAlchemy
+- Database: PostgresSQL and connect with SQLAlchemy
-        -data cleaning and ML model: pandas and pandas ML-environment
+- data cleaning and ML model: pandas and pandas ML-environment
-        -Dashboard: Tableau
+- Dashboard: Tableau